Donielle Flynn

 South Haven’s South Beach flag and signage

 When the two people drowned on August 9th, the flag was yellow.
 It was changed to red after.
-The biggest hurdle with the flag system is being AWARE of it… especially tourists who aren’t aware of the very real dangers of RIP CURRENTS.
+The biggest hurdle with the flag system is being aware of it and having staff to change it in a timely fashion.
+This especially holds true for tourists who aren’t aware of the very real dangers of rip currents.

 *